komsan-k/CPS/977-352-2026/projects/part-2/smart-traffic-light/project-idea/README.md

-# Big Idea -- Smart Traffic Light Controller Using TensorFlow Lite for Microcontrollers (TFLM)
+# Big Idea -- Smart Traffic Light Controller Using TFLM

 ## 1. Overview
 This project presents a **smart traffic light controller for a single intersection** using **TensorFlow Lite for Microcontrollers (TFLM)** running on an **ESP32**.